Advice for Founders During COVID-19

 - Fitness, health, and wellness are also seeing an uptick, given self-care is now more important than ever and fitness routines have been entirely reimagined.

-For those with supply chain elements in their business, what advice do you have for consumer businesses who don’t have a ton of visibility into the future?
+For those with supply chain elements in their business, what advice do you have for consumer businesses without a ton of visibility into the future?

 It’s important to show what your brand is doing as a company to help employees and help their community.
 Have you seen any best practices that have inspired you in this pandemic?